As a suburb of Birmingham, Alabama, Mountain Brook allows visitors easy access to all the city’s attractions.

-Alternatively, head to their website and book a ticket for your favourite upcoming show or movie, and marvel at the theatre in all its splendour.
+Alternatively, head to their website and book a ticket for your favorite upcoming show or movie, and marvel at the theatre in all its splendor.

-This 19-acre space in Downtown Birmingham is the perfect place to relax and take a walk if you want to escape the hustle and bustle of the city for an hour or two.
+For me personally, this 19-acre space in Downtown Birmingham is the perfect place to relax and take a walk if I want to escape the hustle and bustle of the city for an hour or two.

 With hiking trail loops, a lake, wetlands area, and beautiful views of the Birmingham skyline, it’s hard not to be captivated.

 There are several places to sit with a picnic, or you can head to the Boxcar café for lunch or snacks.
 Railroad Park also hosts events from free cooking classes, to food truck days and lawn game contests.